shichiro-nakahara/docs/docs/spec/account_circuit.md

 ## Background

-Aztec accounts are different from Ethereum addresses, mainly because deriving an Ethereum address is expensive (constraint-wise) within a circuit.
-Also, Aztec accounts have several extra features:
+PolyAztec accounts are different from Polygon addresses, mainly because deriving an Polygon address is expensive (constraint-wise) within a circuit.
+Also, PolyAztec accounts have several extra features:

 - A human-readable name (an `alias`) can be associated with an account public key.
 - Multiple (unlimited) spending keys (a.k.a. signing keys) can be associated with an `alias` and its `account_public_key`, to enable users to more-easily spend from multiple devices (for example).